bkram/fm-dx-console/app/android/README.md

 └── settings.gradle.kts
 ```

 The Gradle wrapper jar is intentionally excluded from version control.
 The provided `gradlew` scripts download the matching wrapper jar automatically by reading the version from `gradle-wrapper.properties`.
-If the environment lacks both `curl` and `wget`, install one of them or download the jar manually from Maven Central and place it at `gradle/wrapper/gradle-wrapper.jar`.
-To override the download location, set the `GRADLE_WRAPPER_JAR_URL` environment variable before running the wrapper scripts.
+If the jar is unavailable at the default location, set `GRADLE_WRAPPER_JAR_URL` to an alternate download endpoint or point `GRADLE_WRAPPER_JAR_FILE` at a local jar generated via `gradle wrapper`.
+If the environment lacks both `curl` and `wget`, install one of them or download the jar manually from a Gradle mirror (for example `https://services.gradle.org/distributions/gradle-10.0-wrapper.jar`) and place it at `gradle/wrapper/gradle-wrapper.jar`.

 ## Building